Updated: Apr 29

 It speaks to me, in these times, of finding joy in all that we can experience in our own spaces every day.

 I was surprised by all of the life that appeared in the “door yard” (and slightly beyond) of our Arizona home-for-a-week.
-This was the back yard; beyond the little trees was desert-like landscape, with cactus, rocks, and brush.
+This was the back yard; beyond the shrubby trees was desert-like landscape, with cactus, rocks, and brush.
 Small “mountains” lined the horizon.

 On one of the first mornings of our visit, a Verdin appeared in the native flowers outside the house next door, and I was pleased to capture a few “watercolour” shots in the early morning light.